Werner: Moving to Chelsea was a 'hard decision' but the right one after Liverpool interest | Goal.com

 "I think the whole Premier League fits very well to my style of football, because it's so fast, and fast players have really good space space to go there and play well.
 It was really important that he gave me the feeling that the system he wants to play will fit me very well.

-"The conversation with him was also really important, he's a very nice and calm guy, who makes it clear what he wants and what his football style is and he makes it clear that you're not only a player but also a person, not like a friend because he's the manager and you have to have a respectful relationship."
+"The conversation with him was also really important, he's a very nice and calm guy, who makes it clear what he wants and what his football style is and he makes it clear that you're not only a player but also a person.
+He doesn't see you as only a footballer and that's important for me."

 Werner is part of an aggressive recruitment drive from Chelsea where they have spent around £200m ($252m) on five first team signings with more arrivals likely to come.